 Hi, I’m Dan.
-I run big software teams for a living and I’m a huge fan of all things data-driven.
+I run data teams for a living and I’m a huge fan of all things data-driven.
 I’m equally excited about the everyday things data can do for you, like telling you how many products you sold last month or how much money you spent on widgets last quarter, as I am about the ‘clever’ stuff like machine learning and AI.

-Whether you’re a business, a non-profit or an amateur meteorologist, you’re going to be better at what you do if you have fast access to well-presented and accurate data.
+Whether you’re a big business, a non-profit or an amateur meteorologist, you’re going to be better at what you do if you have fast access to well-presented and accurate data.
 That’s because good data can tell you if there’s been an error on your website, a sudden surge in demand for men’s sandals, a rise in sea-levels or a change in oil prices - then you can act quickly to capitalise on the situation.

 - To find out about my professional interests and career, check out my LinkedIn profile.